KitYan20/CS410_a2/README.md

 ```bash
 make TAPPET
 ```
-Make sure that when you are running the test, set the LD_LIBRARY_PATH to where the shared libary is located in you directory.And also comment out the main function in observe, reconstruct, and tapplot as it causes an error of multiple declaration of the main function when linking
+Make sure that when you are running the test, set the LD_LIBRARY_PATH to where the shared libary is located in you directory.
+And also comment out the main function in observe, reconstruct, and tapplot as it causes an error of multiple declaration of the main function when linking.

 Here is how you can do it:
 ```bash